Heart Valve Replacement Surgery

 Aortic Valve Replacement Surgery

 As an outflow valve, the aortic valve is located on the left side of the heart.
-Its function is to open a route for blood to leave the left ventricle, the heart’s primary pumping chamber.
-It must be close to prevent blood from leaking back into the left ventricle.
+It opens a route for blood to leave the left ventricle, the heart’s primary pumping chamber.
+It must be closed to prevent blood from leaking into the left ventricle.
 If you have a congenital problem or condition that results in stenosis or regurgitation, you might need surgery on your aortic valve.

 Mitral Valve Replacement

 The mitral valve is on the heart’s left side.
 It acts as a valve for inflow.
 Its primary function is to allow blood to flow from the left atrium into the left ventricle.
 Mitral valve surgery can be necessary if the valve isn’t entirely open or closed.
-When the valve is excessively thin, blood may have difficulty entering.
+When the valve is fragile, blood may have difficulty entering.
 As a result, it might back up and pressure the lungs.
 In addition, blood can leak back into the lungs when the valve doesn’t close properly.
-This could be brought on by a congenital disability, an infection, or a degenerative disorder.
+A congenital disability, an infection, or a degenerative disorder could bring this on.

 Double Valve Replacement